-With education in Economics and a background in consulting and sales and education, I’ve worked on a variety of projects in Finland and Northern Europe that aim to make the construction industry, cities and infrastructure more sustainable.
+With a university education in Economics and a background in consulting and sales, I’ve worked on a variety of projects in Finland and Northern Europe that aim to make the construction industry, cities, and infrastructure more sustainable.
 To develop a deeper understanding of these challenges globally, I wanted to broaden my perspective.
-Sub-Saharan Africa, and more precisely to Kenya is of great interest - a region which will have a major impact on the future of the planet ecologically, socially and economically.
+Sub-Saharan Africa, and more precisely Kenya, is of great interest as I believe this region will have a major impact on the future of the planet ecologically, socially, and economically.

-I was immediately interested when I heard about the opportunity to do volunteer work for Wash & Grow! through Aalto University’s Creative Sustainability programme.
-The project is a clear link to very important challenges, like food security, health, equality and economic empowerment and the project has a very concrete grassroots impact.
+I was immediately interested when I heard about the opportunity to volunteer for Wash & Grow! through Aalto University’s Creative Sustainability programme.
+The project is a clear link to very important challenges such as food security, health, equality, and economic empowerment.
+This project also has a concrete grassroots impact.

 The Wash and Grow! project was very well-planned from the start.
 I began by familiarizing myself with relevant documents and getting to know the project teams in Finland and Kenya in advance of my arrival in Kenya.
 Based on initial discussions, I created a draft work plan and identified the potential value I could bring to the project.
 I also paid special attention to the core principles of the concept, supply chain and the impact on the lives of the beneficiaries.

 The workplan was discussed and revised with the core team before my arrival in September.
 When I arrived in Makueni, the workplan was adjusted to reflect the current priorities.
 My work period in the field was just over a week, which turned out to be quite short!
 About half the time I was there I went out on field visits, which was a very important part of the orientation.